 The maximum interest rate on an SBA loan is 8% as of April 2021.
 That’s much better than the rates you’ll pay with alternative lenders, which can be high depending on your credit score.

 Another advantage of SBA loans is they come with longer terms, which means lower monthly payments for business owners.
 Both 7(a) and 504 loans have terms that range from 10 to 25 years.
 You could be set up with a fully amortized loan depending on your agreement.
 This means you pay both interest and principal with every payment as the loan matures so it is completely paid off by the end of the agreed-upon term.
 Some conventional bank loans have a balloon payment stipulation, which means you’re required to come up with a sizable payment when the loan matures.
 This can be crippling for some business owners.

 If your business experiences financial hardship, or you fall behind on payments for some reason, SBA loans have some flexible options to help you stay on your feet.
 Espinosa said companies may be eligible to defer payments or provide interest-only payments.

 “The SBA has some flexibility that they allow the banks, which the banks don’t always use as they should when someone’s in trouble,” he said.
 “The last thing the SBA wants to do is have you foreclose.”

-One of the biggest advantages to SBA loans is you can get a loan without the same qualifications required from a conventional lender.
+One of the biggest advantages of an SBA loan is that you can get a loan without meeting the stringent qualifications a conventional lender may require of its loan applicants.
 This makes the SBA program a great option for new businesses or businesses with limited collateral.
 Espinosa said an SBA loan will never be denied because of a lack of collateral.

 “We do a lot as an agency to support your understanding of what we do,” she said.
 There’s the “ability to access free counseling and support from small business development centers, business-plan writing, marketing feasibility, and those kinds of things, all the way to the point where you are in the market for financing.”